 At middle age, the concept of relaxing may be limited to an annual vacation.
 However, even a few minutes daily to step aside, remain quiet, and focus on your breathing can help.
 Be persistent.
 Read good books before your bedtime.

-Women health care: One of the most frustrations I hear from women is that they feel overwhelmed with appointments, texts, emails, and family duties.
+Women health care: One of the most frustrating I hear from women is that they feel overwhelmed with appointments, texts, emails, and family duties.
 Asking for help is ok.
 Even a daily break from social media can bring a sense of restoration to an overly active mind.

 Take time for yourself:

-It is understandable that women feel shy taking time for themselves, especially at middle age when responsibilities of home, career, and parental care can be intense.
+It is understandable that women feel shy about taking time for themselves, especially at middle age when responsibilities of home, career, and parental care can be intense.
 Rather than trying to find a way to fit everything in, try to find a way to leave some things out.